 Hypaa shows off Mozarc and Theia

-Speed Driver by IGS in cabinets much like Taito’s D1GP
+Speed Driver by IGS in cabinets much like Taito’s D1GP.
+Speed Driver is a competitor to Wangan Midnight Maximum Tune.

 The Lanhai Technology booth, featuring a four player shooting game by the name of Union Air Force.
 I’d like to see how this one plays

 Pandora’s Adventure II, a 3D game we covered a short time ago by International Dragon World.
-The cabinet looks better than we had seen in drawings but not by much
+The cabinet looks better than we had seen in drawings but that’s not saying much given the…interesting color scheme going on here.

 The Xiongye booth.
 They had the Panzer Elite Action clone and next to that a King of Dancer 2 machine.